Pipe Upgrades, Replacement, & Relining

 No-Dig & Trenchless Technology

 Many pipes and sewer lines are made of cast iron, especially in older homes, and these can corrode over time causing constant leaks and repair needs.
-Tree root intrusion is another common cause of sewer or water line damage.
+Tree root intrusion is an underground menace, and a common cause of sewer or water line damage.
 If this is the case, you may need to relocate the line; otherwise, you can choose to reline or replace the pipe without digging a trench, which has been the traditional method used to repair or replace sewage and main water lines.